nref/blog/content/tech-risk-is-business-risk.md

 > Why are so many companies so ambivalent or uncommitted to addressing tech-debt?

 I think most engineers can empathize with this problem.
-We've all worked in codebases or infrastructures that smelled worse than a dirty diaper, yet few of us were able to do much to improve it.
+We've all worked in codebases or infrastructures that smelled worse than a dirty diaper while our organization seemed unmoved or even resisted remediation.

 The responses enumerated the many disincentives for addressing tech debt and presented only a few tenuous solutions.
 The top response succinctly captures the diagnosis: